Oyo govt seeks teachers’ cooperation to transform education sector

 Abdulraheem spoke at the 2022 edition of the World’s Teacher’s Day celebration held at the Kakanfo Inn, Main Hall, Ibadan.
 He tasked teachers to reciprocate the good gesture of the government through their unflinching support, cooperation and dedication to its education programmes.

-The commissioner noted that the restiveness which is bedeviling the academic system can be curbed through the resolutions to ensure adequate surveillance of happenings in schools and by taking appropriate actions.
+The commissioner noted that the restiveness which is bedevilling the academic system can be curbed through the resolutions to ensure adequate surveillance of happenings in schools and by taking appropriate actions.

 Abdulraheem thanked the leadership of NUT in the state for its contribution towards the achievements made so far saying “we still look forward to more of the collaborations.